EvictionLab/eviction-lab-website/docs/eviction-tracking-system/README.md

 ## Application Structure

-The application assets (Javascript / CSS) are included on any page within the `weekly-reports` folder.
+The application assets (Javascript / CSS) are included on any page within the `eviction-tracking` folder.

 ### Libraries

-The following external libraries are included in `assets/weekly-reports/lib.min.js`:
+The following external libraries are included in `assets/eviction-tracking/lib.min.js`:

   - D3 (v4.13.0): used for charts, date formatting, etc.
   - MapboxGL (v1.9.1): used for maps on report page